neondatabase/naturesnap/README.md

 npx prisma migrate dev --name add_user_topics
 ```

-5. Run the follow SQL query in the SQL Editor to populate the `user_topics` table with data:
+5. Add the following SQL query to the generated migration to populate the `user_topics` table with data:

 ```
 INSERT INTO user_topics ("userId", "topicId")